Stock market today: Wall Street drops with markets worldwide on worries about banks and the economy

 The worries layered on top of a mixed set of earnings reports from big U.S. companies.

-UPS fell 1% after it cut its forecast for revenue this year.
-The company, which just reached a labor deal with 340,000 of its unionized workers, reported stronger profit for the spring but weaker revenue.
+Beyond Meat tumbled 19.1% after its revenue weakened by even more during the spring than analysts expected.
+Demand is softening for its plant-based meat products.

+Software company Palantir Technologies gave up some of its big gains for the year after it reported results for the spring that only matched analysts' expectations.
+It fell 7.3%, though it's still up nearly 160% for the year so far on expectations for tremendous growth.
+It's one of the companies that’s been riding Wall Street’s frenzy around artificial-intelligence technology.

-Among the relatively few winners on Wall Street was Eli Lilly, which jumped 17.2%.
-The medicine developer reported profit and revenue for the spring that both topped analysts' expectations.
+Among the relatively few winners on Wall Street was Eli Lilly, which jumped 16.7%.
+It reported profit and revenue for the spring that both topped analysts' expectations.

-Treasury yields tumbled in the bond market after investors herded into investments that are considered safer.
-It's a cooldown from the steep climb yields have been on recently, which has pressured the stock market.
+Treasury yields fell in the bond market as investors herded into investments considered safer.
+It's a comedown from the climb yields have been on recently, which has pressured the stock market.

 The Federal Reserve has hiked its main interest rate to the highest level in more than two decades in hopes of grinding down inflation.
 High rates work by slowing the entire economy bluntly, which has raised the risk of a recession but also helped inflation to moderate since its peak last summer.